In Her Shoes: Uplift - YWCA Reskilling In Specialized Technology

 The program will be delivered online and is designed for a part time commitment, requiring 9 - 14 hours per week of time for learning activities including online synchronous / asynchronous activities, online postings and discussion groups, assignments, readings and other coursework.
 In addition to the academic activities, the In Her Shoes YW provides individual and group support to learners to enhance your learning journey, professional development opportunities and career and educational coaching.

 Pre and post McMaster Programming: Professional competency workshops, peer to peer discussions/support, mentorship and career coaching will be provided through a blend of synchronous and asynchronous learning.
-The first cohort is anticipated to commence on September 14, 2021 until approximately July 2022.
-The second cohort is anticipated to commence winter / spring of 2022 until March 2023.
+Cohorts commence each semester from fall 2022, course completion by spring 2023.

 McMaster Data Analytics component of Uplift: Combination of synchronous and asynchronous delivery of Data Analytics program from McMaster’s continuing education department.
 Participants may attend live online synchronous sessions.Access to additional support from the training institute is available to be coordinated with the individual learners.

-Program Duration: Each cohort runs part-time for approximately 18 months at a time.
+Program Duration: Each cohort runs part-time for approximately 18 months at a time (3 data analytics courses total, 1/semester)

 Program Location: Online delivery in a combination synchronous / asynchronous method.